aiya000/hs-time-script/README.md

 - Introduce advanced experience to Vim script (e.g. string interpolations)
 - Introduce strong static types to Vim script (Please see below 'About' section :sunglasses:)
+- The innovative, the consistency, and the easy to writeing is emphasizer than the backword compatibility
+    - Because Vim (script) definiately saves the backword compatibility

 ## About